 - Gentle Surfactants (known as the 'foamers') Many new surfactants have been developed in the last 10 years.
 They're gentler and kinder to the skin but still provide deep cleansing properties.
 Why would any cleanser still be using SLS??
 The only answer I can think of is that it's very cheap.
 Some surfactants have very little foam (best for dry skin), and some more.
 But the surfactant should be gentle and respect the skin's microbiome.

 - pH Balance.
 We cannot stress this enough!
 Our skin does not like chalky, high-pH cleansers (alkaline which is a pH of over 7).
 Our skin favors cleansers in the skin-friendly 5 to 6 pH range.
 This is crucial for healthy skin (and hair too)!
 This is also why traditional "soap" should never be used.
 To remain a "soap" the pH must be higher than an alkaline level of 7 or else it isn't "soap".
-With all of the better and more natural cleansers available today, there is no reason for using alkaline "soap".
+With all of the better and more natural cleansers available today, there is no reason to use alkaline "soap".

 - Many wonderful, effective ingredients can help the various skin types with their specific issues.
 Plant-based extracts can help reduce the overproduction of oil (Willow Bark), have antioxidant properties (Green Tea), or have extracts providing soothing properties (Chamomile, Licorice, Aloe).
 Plant-based oils can provide emollience (sunflower, sweet almond, apricot kernel).
 Humectants such as the humble but hard-working Glycerin, Betaine (from Beets), or Sorbitol to name a few provide healthy hydration.
 And, my favorite ingredients for gentle but thorough cleansing are Colloidal Oat powders and Oat extracts.
 These provide amazing softening and soothing benefits for all skin types!